Last Updated: January 6, 2025

 Final Score

-When completed, take a screen capture of your score for verification if you are working with a Coach or plan to earn one of the two MS Project Master Class certificates.
+When completed, print your score and your exam results as a PDF file, if you are working with a Coach or plan to earn one of the two MS Project Master Class certificates.

 Take the Determine Schedule Logic Exam (15 minutes)